 How to make changes to the delegated tasks.

 (1) Medication.
-The registered nurse delegator discusses with the nursing assistant or home care aide the process for continuing, rescinding, or adding medications to the delegation list when the changes occur:
+The registered nurse delegator discusses with the delegatee the process for continuing, rescinding, or adding medications to the delegation list when the changes occur:

 (a) The registered nurse delegator verifies the change in medication or a new medication order with the health care provider;